habibcilmd-cardiologist/dr-cil/content/en/services/temporary-pacemaker/index.md

 {{< /alert >}}

 A temporary pacemaker is a device used to support heart rhythm in emergencies or until a permanent pacemaker is implanted.
-Interventional cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in temporary pacing procedures.

 ## What is a Temporary Pacemaker?